Tuesday, May 19, 2020

 3Get help: Make sure you employ all the services you can.
 For this, we used a corporate relocation company to manage our move.
 Moreover, we used an army of staff, from childcare professionals to cleaners.

 Corporate relocations have experienced a paradigm shift in the last fifty years.
-In the twentieth century, the husband usually worked, and the wife, who did not, would manage a lot of the move.
+In the twentieth century, the husband usually worked, and the wife, who did not, would manage much of the move.

 Today, more often than not, you are dealing with 2 parents, who both have to manage demanding jobs.
 Consequently, anything that will save you time is an absolute necessity.